Toast Payroll: ACA and Form 1095-C FAQ

 Benefits Feature Set Up

-The Benefits module must be set up with any that your company has.
+The Benefits module must be set up with any benefit tiers that your company has.
 A benefit tier contains all the details of your benefit offer to an employee.
 For example, a company that has a different set of benefits or prices for Managers/Executive may have a Manager tier separate from their Standard offering.
 These tiers should include any applicable healthcare benefits for eligible employees.

 Employee Offer of Coverage